 Plymouth Sampler

 Then, I saw my friend Sue, who always makes me laugh and is so much fun to be around.
 We talked stitching and stuff.
 Then I spent mucho dineros at Colonial Needleworks in Bedford.
 It felt like I hadn't been there in months.
 I bought all the stuff in the picture above.
 I am the most excited about getting Brenda Keyes Plymouth Sampler because it always sells out.
 I was looking through all the charts and there it was, I almost yelled out in the middle of the store.
-I have already started on it and I must say it is so refreshing to be stitching with DMC so I can haul butt with the sewing method.
-I can't remember the last time I stitched something that didn't use over-dyed thread.
-It is a nice change.
-I also did some work on the blog which was much needed.

 Stuff I bought at Colonial Needleworks: